Dog Bloat Surgery in Fairlawn, OH

 We encourage all appointment requests to go through the Vello app beginning August 4th, so you can enjoy a smoother, more connected experience with our team.

-We will evaluate your dog’s knee, discuss whether TTA surgery is appropriate, and guide you through the recovery process.
+We will evaluate your dog, discuss emergency or preventative options, and guide you through the next steps.

 Get In Touch!